 The BMI calculation is the weight in kilograms, divided by the height in meters squared.

-Anthropometric measurements have utility in assessing data of physical fitness for a wide variety of the population from children to elite athletes to the elderly.
+Anthropometric measurements have utility in assessing physical fitness data for a wide variety of the population, from children to elite athletes to the elderly.
 These measurements, including height, weight, circumferences, and skin folds, can be used either as a baseline or as a marker of progress.
 One study of Australian volleyball players revealed that anthropometric data improves with increases in playing level.
 Another study used anthropometric measurements as a marker of physical fitness progress in women age 60-100.
 They found that pilates combined with hydrogymnastics decreased BMI, weight, and hip and waist measurements.

 Since obesity is a major modifiable risk factor of cardiovascular disease, stroke, diabetes mellitus, dyslipidemia, and hypertension, one of the best clinical utilities of anthropometric data is to define obesity.
 The best measurement to define obesity is not uniformly agreed upon, as is illustrated by one study which compared BMI, waist circumference, waist-to-hip ratio, and waist-to-height ratio.
 This study found that there is not adequate evidence to support one method of measurement over any other, but states BMI is the most logical choice given its historical use.
 The authors also demonstrated that elevations in anthropometric measurements led to a higher odds ratio of dyslipidemia, hypertension, and hyperglycemia.

 The lengths of extremities are related to chronic diseases as well.
-A literature review shows that those with a shorter upper leg length (ULL) have a higher prevalence of metabolic syndrome .
+A literature review shows that those with a shorter upper leg length (ULL) have a higher prevalence of metabolic syndrome.
 Similarly, shorter upper arm length has an association with a higher prevalence of diabetes in Japanese Americans.

 While anthropometric data in the adult population is helpful to define obesity, it is also used extensively in the pediatric population to determine nutritional status.
 By measuring the height for age, weight for age, and weight for height, it can be determined if children are stunted, underweight, or wasting, respectively.
 Once any of these conditions are determined, the practitioner should consider replacing nutrients, secondary causes of the condition, and a potential referral to a dietitian.
 Head circumference is another anthropometric measurement routinely used in children.
 This measurement is important to diagnose microcephaly, which has well-documented complications.
 Another anthropometric measurement useful to assess nutritional status in children is mid-upper arm circumference (MUAC), which can be used to define the severity of malnutrition.
 MUAC also has utility to assess nutritional status in the pregnant population as one study showed MUAC is the anthropometric measurement of choice in pregnancy.